 Students examine the role of communication in society and explore its major theories.
 The faculty seeks to foster a critical commitment, expressed through many media (writing, public speaking, moving images, sound, etc.), to serve civic responsibilities and social progress.
 Courses develop analytic thought, clear writing, visual literacy, effective speaking and cultural, global awareness, which prepare students for graduate study and career success.
 The programs is committed to critically and creatively engaging the world of media so that students become more fluent communicators, critical analysts, storytellers and creative directors.

-The certificate in medieval and early modern studies is an interdisciplinary program spanning the years c.
-300 to 1800 CE with a focus on the geography, cultures and the intellectual traditions of Europe.
-The program is based on an awareness that Europe did not exist in isolation and must be studied in broader context, with attention to its environs, colonies, trade routes and to sources of artistic, intellectual and theological inspirations.
-The program includes offerings from seven different departments: anthropology, art history, English, languages, history, music, philosophy and religion.
+The minor in Medieval and Early Modern Studies is an interdisciplinary program spanning the years c.
+300 to 1800 CE with a focus on the geography, cultures, and the intellectual traditions of Europe.
+At the same time, the program is predicated on an awareness that Europe did not exist in isolation and must be studied in broader context, with attention to its environs, colonies, trade routes, and to sources of artistic, intellectual, and theological inspirations outside of its geographical boundaries.

 The Museum Science and Management program provides both interdisciplinary coursework and hands-on experience designed to prepare future museum professionals in administration, fiscal management, collections care and research and education.
 Students gain experience in using objects and collections in research, exhibition, publication and programming.
 Students develop useful skills and insights in administration and fundraising.
 Internships at regional or national cultural institutions provide practical experience for students in their selected track